KOYK/OpenRA-Tiberian-Dawn-Apolyton/README.md

     * abcdefg30:
-	Helped a lot and more than I can count with lua and github.
+	Helped a lot and more than I can count with lua and github and engine updates.

     * Penev92:
-	Made an unbelievable amount of work! to update
-	TDA	to the latest engine version!
+	Made an unbelievable amount of work! to update TDA to the latest engine version!
 Thank you sir you brought TDA back to life!

     * MustaphaTR:
 	Helped me with github and also spoted